Search Engine Optimisation (SEO) has been such a significant part of marketing and content strategy over the last few years, and understandably so.

 What do you think?
-Leave your comments, below and join the conversation!

-How Can Melotti Media Help You?
+How Can Melotti Media Copywriting Help You?

 You’re time poor and spread thin, and writing isn’t your expertise.
-So focus on what really matters, while we take care of all of your copywriting and marketing needs.
+So, focus on what really matters, while we take care of all of your copywriting and content marketing needs!

-If you need further clarification about SEO content, or if you need a quality copywriter to get the results you need from your content, contact me now at email@example.com.
-Or leave a comment, below.
+For more information or to speak to a quality copywriter to get the results your business deserves, contact me now at firstname.lastname@example.org.